Kicksecure/tb-starter/README.md

 - SecBrowser Starter start menu entry and `/usr/bin/secbrowser` starter.
 Starts `/home/user/.secbrowser/secbrowser/start-tor-browser`.

-Integration with firejail.

-- Tor Browser: Hardening opt-in.
-When config option tb_hardening=true is set or when using command line option --hardening, firejail be used.
+When config option tb_hardening=true is set or when using command line option --hardening, firejail will be used.

-- SecBrowser: Hardening by default.
-Firejail will be used.

-Security Slider.

-- Tor Browser: Prompts to set security slider to default or maximum at first start

-- SecBrowser: Sets security slider to maximum by default.

 Uses open-link-confirmation if available.